-27. Related party transactions
+26. Related party transactions

 Owing to the nature of the Academy and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the Trustee have an interest.
-All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Academy's financial regulations and normal procurement procedures relating to connected and related party transactions.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academy Trust Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Academy's financial regulations and normal procurement procedures relating to connected and related party transactions.

 The Trust operates from land and buildings provided rent free by the Diocese of Brentwood.
-Under an agreement between the Diocese, the Trust and the Secretary of State the Diocese would be required to give 24 months notice from the year end if it wished to terminate this agreement.
-No such notice had been given at the year end and the Diocese is therefore committed to providing the land and buildings rent free for a further 24 months from the year end.
-The Trustees estimate that the cost of renting equivalent buildings would be \pounds 67,000 per annum, on this basis a donation from the Diocese of \pounds 67,000 is shown in the accounts together with a notional expense of the same amount.
-In addition, included within debtors is a donation in kind receivable of \pounds 134,000 representing the commitment by the Diocese to provide the land and buildings rent free for a further 24 months.
+Under an agreement between the Diocese, the Trust and the Secretary of State the Diocese would be required to give 24 months notice from the current year end if it wished to terminate this agreement.
+No such notice had been given at the year end and the Diocese is therefore committed to providing the land and buildings rent free for a further 36 months from the year end in these accounts.
+The Trustees estimate that the cost of renting equivalent buildings would be £90,000 (2021: £67,000) per annum, on this basis a donation from the Diocese of £90,000 (2021: £67,000) is shown in the accounts together with a notional expense of the same amount.
+In addition, included within debtors is a donation in kind receivable of £180,000 (2021: £134,000) representing the commitment by the Diocese to provide the land and buildings rent free for a further 36 months.
+The same is included within creditors to represent the notional cost of renting free for a further 36 months.